Best Things to do in Sorrento, The Perfect Base to Explore Italy

 - Take full advantage of the free bar snacks when you order a drink.

 - Buy the famous lemon soap and Limoncello.
-Sorrento is famous for lemons!
-Scope all the shops for the best deals on souvenirs – a lot of them have the same stock but charge differently so shop around.
+Sorrento is renowned for lemons!
+Scope all the shops for the best deals on souvenirs – a lot of them have the same stock but charge differently, so shop around.

 Most of all, I hope you have have fun!
 I’d love to hear how you found the things to do in Sorrento as I definitely intend to go back… So, let me know in the comments.